delve/prancing-walrus/README.md

 * Use external stickers
 * Add reactions
 * Use slash comands
+# Dev-ing
+## prereq
+set CONFIG, APIKey, and BOT_TOKEN env vars for this repo in gitpod user settings.
+CONFIG should be '../devconfig.json', BOT_TOKEN should be the bot token from Discord.
+Get yer own.
+The devconfig has a test app id and specific server id so as to not interfere with the 'production' bot.

+does app id need to be per dev also? worry about it when it's not just me. at some point consider loading both configs with merge/overwrite logic to reduce duplication
+## Run
+`F5` for interactive debugging in VSCode with the 'Launch Package' profile `make run` to compile and execute local code
+`make image` to create a buildpack image
+`make runimage` to run a local image
 # Hosting
 GCP GCE. cloud run was too expensive.

 * create project
 * enable GCE API
+* create image repo
+* * enable artifact registry api
+* * create docker registry colocated with GCE instance (usc1) with a cleanup policy keep latest 5 images. immutable tags seems to prevent deletion, so don't enable it
+* *
 * create VM
 * * sudo apt install git
 * * curl --output /tmp/go1.21.3.linux-amd64.tar.gz https://dl.google.com/go/go1.21.3.linux-amd64.tar.gz